-In its heyday, Atari was a $3.2 billion giant, bigger than the entire Hollywood.
+In its heyday, Atari was a $3.2 billion giant – way bigger than the entire Hollywood of the time.
 But the upward trend did not last long as Atari failed to push out one blockbuster game after another.

 Bushnell, in ways more than one, epitomized the initial waves of Valley’s startup culture.
 He wasn’t extraordinarily bright, but he knew how to hustle and he put that to good use.

 Apple – The Hustler-Hacker Duo that never got along

 Valley of Genius explores the story of two Steves.
 Jobs and Wozniak.

 That Steve Jobs was a hard taskmaster who drove others around him crazy has been corroborated by many.
 But you would be surprised at some of the opinions of those who worked very closely with him.